Flat Roof Leaks vs Sloped Roof Leaks

 The differences between sloped and flat roofs necessitate a different approach to finding leaks because the water flows uniquely with each roof.
-Sloped roofs have the advantage that the water will run downward, and you can easily follow the water trail back to where the leak is.
-With a flat roof, the water will flow less predictably, and it can go in any direction, so locating the leak is less of an exact science.
-Thus, it may take some special attention.
+Sloped roofs have the advantage that the water will run downward, and you can easily follow the water trail back to the source of the roofing leak.
+With a flat roof, the water will flow less predictably, and it can pool or flow in any direction, so locating the leak is less of an exact science.
+Thus, it may take some special attention or an experienced roofing professional.
 As you look for leaks, you should always remember that the leak won’t necessarily flow where you think it should go, so you’ll have to be patient as you try to locate it.

-When dealing with a flat roof, finding a leak is often a challenge.
+Finding a leak is often a challenge when dealing with a flat roof.
 Flat roofs tend to develop leaks more easily because the water sits on the roof longer than it does on a pitched roof, which means the water can more easily go in places that it shouldn’t.
 This problem is especially profound in poorly installed flat roofs.
-However, flat roofs can last for many years when they are installed well and maintained by owners, which is why it’s so vital that you know how to take care of your roof and address any leaks that there are before they get worse.
-Finding a leak can be stressful, but with some simple steps, you can do it without too much worry.
+However, flat roofs can last for many years when installed well and maintained by owners, which is why it’s vital that you know how to take care of your roof and address any leaks before they get worse.
+With these simple steps, you can find your flat roof leak without too much worry.

 How The Inside Helps You Find The Leak

 The leaks in your flat roof can be up to twenty feet from where you see the leak’s evidence, and the water can then travel through each of the roof layers.
 There may not necessarily be external damage, but the water can still be within those inner layers causing damage and leaking.
 Thus, the leaks in flat roofs can be incredibly covert.